 South Lanarkshire Council recognises the importance of parents as partners in the education of their child and has published a strategy entitled, 'Making a difference - working together to support children's learning'.
-This is available from the Council's website: www.southlanarkshire.gov.uk
+This is available from the Council's website: www.southlanarkshire.gov.uk/downloads/file/13457/parents as partners - strategy 2019

-Parents, carers and family members are by far the most important influences on children's lives.
-Children between the ages of 5 and 16 spend only 15% of their time in school!
+Parents, carers, and family members are by far the most important influences on children's lives.
+Children between the ages of 5 and 16 children spend only 15% of their time in school!
 Research shows that when parents are involved in their child's learning, children do better at school and throughout life.
-Parental involvement can take different forms but we hope you share the same aims and agree that by working together we can be partners in supporting children's learning.
+Parental involvement can take different forms, but we hope you share the same aims and agree that by working together we can be partners in supporting children's learning.

-As parents/carers we want you to be:
+As a parent/carer we want you to be:

-- Welcomed and given an opportunity to be involved in the life of the school; - Fully informed about your child's learning; - Encouraged to make an active contribution to your child's learning; - Able to support learning at home; - Encouraged to express your views and involved in forums and discussions on education related issues.
+- Welcomed and given an opportunity to be involved in the life of the school. - Fully informed about your child's learning. - Encouraged to make an active contribution to your child's learning. - Able to support learning at home. - Encouraged to express your views and involved in forums and discussions on education related issues.